Jeff-Mott-OR/javascript-cpp-rosetta-stone/README.md

 ## "This"

-In a lot of ways, JavaScript's `this` behaves just like a parameter, albeit one that is often passed and received implicitly.
+Although `this` is handled separately from other parameters, nonetheless in a lot of ways, JavaScript's `this` behaves just like a parameter, albeit one that is often passed and received implicitly.
 We can reproduce JavaScript's behavior by adding one extra parameter before our arguments list.

 ###### JavaScript
 ```javascript